SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Entrance to the National Park

 The first tour option available is the Muir Woods only tour.
-This is a half-day tour that really offers just transportation to and from the park.
+This is a half-day tour that really just offers transportation to and from the park, entrance fee included.

-The entire tour is about 3.5 hours, with 1.5 hours spent visiting Muir Woods.
+The entire tour is about 4.5 hours, with about 1.5 hours spent visiting the redwoods.

 It's also the most cost-effective of the three tours since it's the shortest.
 It runs once in the morning and once in the afternoon.